tstand product prototypes industrial design

 Sketch Models

-These prototypes explore various shapes for the handle of a medical device.
+These product prototypes explore various shapes for the handle of a medical device.
 The result is a design that is compact and comfortable to a wide range of users.

 These are perfect for understanding the size of an object and giving insight into the ergonomics of your design.
 They are especially powerful when put in the hands of a wide variety of users, to test comfort and ease of use.
 These prototypes don’t always function, and they aren’t completely aesthetically accurate which makes them quick and easy to make.